jottenlips/chorewheel-gh-action/README.md

 # vestaboard-chorewheel-action
 ⚙️ Example GitHub action for making a chore wheel with Vestaboard

-# Add these two keys to the settings for this action
+# Add these two three to the settings for this action

+VB_SUB_ID

 VB_SUB_KEY